srliu3264/timemap/README.md

 ## Uninstall

-### Binary
-#### Mac/Linux
+You only need to
+- delete the `exe` or binary file or python program,
+- delete the configuration file,
+- delete the database (be careful, you can not recover your diary or notes.
+You can `timemap --output` and backup first.
+Note that to-do-lists can not be exported.)

+For example, for mac/linux users:

 1. Uninstall the app

 ```bash
 sudo rm /usr/local/bin/timemap
 ```

 2. Remove configuration

 ```bash
 rm -rf ~/.config/timemap
 ```

 3. Remove Database (Your Diary/Notes/Todo).
-Be careful, if you have not exported and backed up, this process is not reversible.
+Be careful, this process is not reversible.

 ```bash
 rm ~/.local/share/timemap.db
 ```